-Dave's Page of Greed
+Dave's Page of Desire

 OK, here's the list of things I'm thinkin' would be pretty nice to